postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 > Select **View detailed usage** next to **Monitoring Usage** to view your team's active monitors and their impact on your team's overall usage during the current billing period.

-You can opt to allow or disallow overages for mock server and monitor usage by selecting the toggle to the right of each item.
+You can opt to allow or disallow overages for mock server and monitor usage by selecting **Pay-as-you-go** for each item.
 If enabled, you will be charged on a pay-as-you-go basis.

 You can also [Purchase Add-ons](#purchasing-add-ons).